 2. Check In.

-2.1 – Camping Pitches are available from 10:00 on Friday the 9th October.
+2.1 – Camping Pitches are available from 12:00 Friday.
 You can arrive on either Friday or Saturday to camp.

 2.2 – On arrival, visitors should make contact with the Grinduro Team.
-Admission to the site is at the discretion of the Grinduro Organisers.
+Admission to the site is at the discretion of Focal Events Ltd.

 2.3 – In the event of poor ground conditions, a pitch may not be available.
 Focal Events Ltd. will endeavour to advise you in advance should this occur but no responsibility can be accepted if this is not possible.

 2.4 – Please familiarise yourself with the site’s fire regulations and firefighting equipment and its location as soon as you arrive on site.

-2.5 – Please note the venue will close the front gates for entry at 22:00 on Friday the 24th and 20:00 on Saturday the 10th of October.
+2.5 – Please note the venue will close the front gates for entry at 22:00 on Friday and 20:00 on Saturday.

 3. Pitching Tents.